 ◦ Artist talks, including a visit to the studio of our cover artist Morgan Stokes during Session 1 on Friday.

-◦ On Friday, a short animation by Paulina Domínguez of Vikram Ramakrishnan’s story “Eggs,” which will be published in our forthcoming issue.
+◦ On Friday, a short animation by Paulina Domínguez of Vikram Ramakrishnan’s story “Eggs,” which is published in the issue.

 ◦ On Saturday, a panel discussion with SAND alumni editors from the past ten years, including our founder Becky L. Crook, reflecting on how we got here.
 How do you build a “SAND castle”?
 What makes an independent literary organization last?